We caught up with the brilliant and insightful Pam Robinson a few weeks ago and have shared our conversation below.

 I am a Chicago based jewelry designer, craftsperson, educator and hockey fan.
 I received my Bachelor of Fine Arts degree from The School of the Art Institute of Chicago and studied gemology at The Gemological Institute of America.
 I have also taken numerous workshops over the years in my field.

-I served on the board of the Women’s Jeweler’s Association (WJA) – Chicago chapter and was a founding member of The Chicago Metals Art Guild (CMAG).
+In 2019 I received the Society of North American Goldsmiths (SNAG) Volunteer Recognition Award for my many years of service to the organization.
+In addition, I served on the board of the Women’s Jeweler’s Association (WJA) – Chicago chapter, and was a founding member of The Chicago Metals Art Guild (CMAG).

 In 1994, I established a business for myself creating custom made wedding rings.
 I also have a line of one-of-a-kind pieces of jewelry made of sterling, gold and gemstones.
-My work has been published in numerous books and magazines and has been demonstrated on many television news segments.
+My work has been published in numerous books and magazines, and has been demonstrated on many television news segments.

-I love working with clients to design a custom piece of jewelry that is personal to them.
+I love working with clients to design a custom piece of Jewelry that is personal to them.
 I get to know the client, their background, and what they’re passionate about.
 If I’m working on personalizing a family heirloom, I make sure the story behind the piece helps drive the design.

 I am just as passionate about sharing my knowledge and background with the community so they can find their creative voice.
-This has led to teaching to all ages of students with varying backgrounds.
+This has led to teaching all ages of students with varying backgrounds.
 I believe everyone has something creative within them – my job is not to teach you how to be creative, but how to find the creativity within yourself.

 There are no secrets in this field.
 I am more than willing to share my knowledge and approach to making jewelry and small sculpture.
 I want to give my students the tools and techniques to be proud and successful of the pieces they create.